ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

 * Bump mapping
 * Direct lighting (by taking a final ray directly to a random point on an emissive object acting as a light source)
-* Animation & motion blur
+* Some method of defining object motion, and motion blur
 * Subsurface scattering
 * Arbitrary mesh loading and rendering (e.g. `obj` files).
 You can find these online or export them from your favorite 3D modeling application.